Cloudilicious/cloudilicious.github.io/readme.md

 ## Aim

 My aim was to create a clean, concise portfolio page that shows my personality and my aesthetics.
-I wanted to demonstrate my appreciation for interesting design concepts, as well as challenge myself to create the page using CSS
+I wanted to demonstrate my appreciation for interesting design concepts, as well as challenge myself to create the page using CSS only

 ### Hello
 I thought of this portfolio site more as an extension of myself, so wanted to make my introduction a little more casual.
 I did this by